-I am Chenfei Qu, and I am a Stanford Energy Postdoctoral Fellow, affiliated with the Global Policy Lab in Stanford Doerr School of Sustainability.
+I am Chenfei Qu, and I am a Stanford Energy Postdoctoral Fellow, affiliated with the Global Policy Lab and eSET in Stanford Doerr School of Sustainability.
 I gratefully acknowledge support from the Stanford Energy Postdoctoral Fellowship.

 I hold a Ph.D. in Energy and Climate Change Economics and a B.S. in Environmental Management, both from Tsinghua University.